 College Choice Score: 62.75

 Average Net Price: $18,140

 The Online Learning link on the Mount St. Joseph (known as MSJ or the Mount) website includes information about SARA; degree, certificate, and endorsement programs; and frequently asked questions.
 SARA, or the State Authorization Reciprocity Agreement, provides MSJ approval to enroll students in the 48 participating states.
 The classes at the Mount are kept small with a student-to-faculty ratio of just 11:1.
 The faculty traditionally focuses on hands-on experiences and encourages both internships and co-operative experiences.

 Although listed on the school’s website, the RN to BSN has stopped enrolling new students.
 Other online opportunities include preparation for the State of Ohio CDCA Phase I Certificate, a Master’s level Ohio Pre-Kindergarten Special Needs Endorsement Program, and a Certificate in Gerontology.
 The only active online degree-granting program listed is the Master of Arts in Reading Science.
 The M.A. in Reading Science requires two courses per semester, and each course lasts seven weeks.
-Other requirements, course descriptions, and certificate options can be found on the Reading Science Online curriculum sheet.
+Some highlight classes in this degree include:

 The Blackboard Learn app provides the university’s students access to coursework and assignments.
 Blackboard Learn is available in Chrome, Edge, Firefox, Internet Explorer and Safari.
 However, some mobile devices and tablets are not compatible with the application.
 To find out if an operating system or specific hardware works with Blackboard, check the list titled “Tested Devices and Operating Systems.”